nearwood/eclipsed/README.md

 ## Overall goals
 1. Game simulation 2-6 players
 1. Gather statistics on best races, strategies for each race, etc.
+1. Waste CPU cycles.

 ## Data Model/Flow:
-JSON Races, Ships, etc.?
-Will better allow for add-ons JSON Game initial state
+* JSON Races, Ships, etc.?
+Will better allow for add-ons
+* JSON Game initial state

 ## TODO
 1. Assigning value to actions before a round ends (where actual VP might be earned) to distinguish good actions from bad ones.
 I'm guessing all actions are equal until the round ends.
 1. ~~valgrind~~
-1. Limit players to one race from each side of player board
+1. Option to limit players to one race from each side of player board
 1. Alpha–beta pruning -- going to need this as there are many really stupid moves in this game
 1. AI Players min/max, humanize to min/max +/- 10%, etc.
 1. Adjustable AI look-ahead